jakubjnowicki/github-listing-api/README.md

 >

-    10. Extending API's functionality to organisations' repositories with relation to members.
+    10. Extending API's functionality to organisations' repositories with relation to its members.

 >